 If you are considering Chapter 7 as your fresh start, you should be aware of those debts that might still apply and on which you are still required to make payments.
 Furthermore, you should consult a bankruptcy attorney.
 Sometimes, there are alternatives to Chapter 7 that still provide you with that fresh start and help you avoid further financial complications when you have too many debts that cannot be discharged in bankruptcy.

-What Pasco Residents Need to Know about Debt Payments during Bankruptcy
+What You Need to Know about Debt Payments during Bankruptcy

 You have decided to file for Chapter 7 bankruptcy.
 But before you put away your checkbook and stop your automatic drafts from the bank, you need to realize that some debts still require you to make payments; other debts will never discharge from bankruptcy, and a few could result in harsh collection efforts if you ignore them.

-Post-Petition Debt: Debts Acquired after Already Filing for Chapter 7
+Post-Petition Debt: Debts Acquired after Already Filing Chapter 7